Fgerthoffert/actions-sync-labels/README.md

-Note: Since we want to keep the ability for repositories to have unique labels, it is not possible to automatically delete from all repos labels absent from the source repo, thus relying on a delete.
+Note: Since we want to keep the ability for repositories to have unique labels, it is not possible to automatically delete from all repos labels absent from the source repository, thus relying on a delete.

 ## Rename Labels